turkaytunc/books/README.md

 - You Don't Know Js by Kyle Simpson
 - Adaptive Code: Agile Coding with Design Patterns and SOLID Principles by Gary McLean Hall
+- Learning React Modern Patterns for Developing React Apps by Alex Banks and Eve Porcello
+- Head First Design Patterns by Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra
+- Refactoring: Improving the Design of Existing Code by Martin Fowler
+- Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin

 ## Will Read